pmayur0680/data-structures/definitions.md

 ## Priority Queue

 A data structure where each element has a priority associated with it.
 Elements with highest priority are served before elements with lowest priorities.

+## Hash Tables

+A data structure that implements a set abstract data type, a structure that can map keys to values.

+### Collisions

+A collision occurs when two keys are hashed to the same index in a hash table.

+Chaining (Separate Chaining) is a technique used for avoiding collisions in hash tables.
+In the chaining approach, the hash table is an array of linked lists i.e., each index has its own linked list.
+All key-value pairs mapping to the same index will be stored in the linked list of that index.

+Linear probing is another technique for resolving collisions in hash tables, maintaining a collection of key–value pairs and looking up the value associated with a given key.
+When we find a collision, we search through the array to find the next empty slot.